7 Days

 Beauties of Counties Kerry & Clare

-LOCAL FAVOURITE - LOCAL TASTES: It's clear why we get a warm feeling with traditional Irish Coffee - as much a warm welcome now as it was for stranded travellers in 1943.
+LOCAL FAVORITE - LOCAL TASTES: It's clear why we get a warm feeling with traditional Irish Coffee – as much a warm welcome now as it was for stranded travelers in 1943.
 It was a wintry night in Limerick when Foynes Port chef Joe Sheridan concocted this soothing elixir of hot coffee, Irish whiskey, sugar, and whipped cream to make their cancelled flight a little more palatable.
-Raise a toddy glass of Caife Gaelach with a hearty 'slainte!'
+Raise a toddy glass of Caife Gaelach with a hearty “slainte!”

 Medieval & Modern Irish Capitals

-TOUR HIGHLIGHT - HISTORIC SPOT: Time to explore the city of Kilkenny, referred to as the "Marble City" because of the widespread use of local black limestone to construct many local buildings.
-The "Medieval Mile" is the city's main thoroughfare and is lined with medieval landmarks, quaint shops and charming pubs.
+TOUR HIGHLIGHT - HISTORIC SPOT: Explore the city of Kilkenny, referred to as the "Marble City" because of the widespread use of local black limestone to construct many local buildings.
+The "Medieval Mile" is the city's main thoroughfare and is lined with medieval landmarks, quaint shops, and charming pubs.
 Today Kilkenny is renowned for its active arts and crafts scene.

 Don't waste your precious time qeuing up, skip the lines with special VIP access at the must-see sites.
 Read more